35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 ```

 **Note:**
 After reboot, you should get prompted to input the password manually.
-This behavior is expected since you change your EFI image.
+This behavior is expected since you changed your EFI image.
 Remove the key from TPM using the below command and redo step 3:
 ```
 tpm2_evictcontrol -C o -c 0x81000000
 ```